 If you haven’t tried Lyft, or you haven’t done it in a while, it’s a great idea to try it again.
 Lyft is expanding, closer to being profitable, and paying out at basically the same rate as Uber, which means there are really no drawbacks to using both of them.
 Especially if you’re in a very urban area, Lyft is probably booming, and you might as well get more rides when you have some downtime!
 Take that extra step — you may be surprised by how much more you get paid when you add Lyft to your rideshare repertoire.

-If you haven’t signed up to drive for Uber or Lyft, check out our prior post on whether you should sign up to drive for Lyft or Uber.
+If you haven’t signed up to drive for Uber or Lyft, check out our prior post on whether you should sign up to Drive With Lyft or Uber.

 Stay safe out there, and drive profitably.